AutoxingTech/axbot_restbook/docs/reference/current_map_and_pose.md

 ## Set Pose

-Set the pose (position/orientation) of the robot on current map.
+Sets the pose (position and orientation) of the robot on the current map.

 ```bash
 curl -X POST \